browniefed/lessons/general/stickyHeaders.md

 We'll need 2 new pieces.
 The first will be a state variable so we can update and re-render when the user changes sections.

-We'll also need the reference to the header so we can measure it's height and adjust our offset since the header will be sitting on top of our content and we want the bottom of the header when it hits a section to cause that section to highlight.
+We'll also need the reference to the header so we can measure its height and adjust our offset since the header will be sitting on top of our content and we want the bottom of the header when it hits a section to cause that section to highlight.

 ```js
 const [visibleSection, setVisibleSection] = useState();